zrromero/zrromero.github.io/docs/index.md

 - Accurately follow lines in various conditions.
 - Navigate corners and curves smoothly.

-Our secondary goal is focussed towards an older audience, where we will create the line and they need to navigate it, to do this
+Our secondary goal is focussed towards an older audience, where we will create the line and they need to navigate it.
+We will need to ensure the robot can:
+- Move only in one direction at a time
+- Move for a set amount of distance